-Your design is printed digitally onto the fabric in full, permanent color.
+Your design is printed digitally onto the fabric in full color.
 This is done in a variety of ways depending on the fabric, including dye sublimation and pigment printing.
 We use eco-friendly inks, and you are given a choice of how you would like your fabric finished.
-It is worth bearing in mind that natural, and in particular, organic fabrics such as our Organic Cotton Canvas naturally show subtle asperities which are part of the fibers of the fabric.
+It is worth bearing in mind that natural and organic fabrics, such as our Organic Cotton Canvas, naturally show subtle asperities that are part of the fibers of the fabric.
 As such, these elements might slightly show through your designs and will be more visible when light or white designs are printed.
 These will be less visible with darker colors, patterns or montages.
-The organic cotton canvas remains one of the popular choices among our customers.
+The organic cotton canvas remains one of the popular choices among customers for their custom canvas fabric.

 You can have your printed canvas fabric sent as it comes off the printer, or cut on the line of your design with the white border removed.
-You may prefer to have your canvas fabric printing hemmed.
-You can choose between black or write thread, and one of our seamstresses will create an overlock hem around your printed material.
-Remember to allow extra in your measurements for hemming if you are taking this option.
+Alternatively, you may prefer to have your canvas fabric printing hemmed.
+You can choose between black or white thread, and one of our seamstresses will create an overlock hem around your printed material.
+Remember to allow extra room in your measurements for hemming on your printed canvas fabric.